RareSkills/blog/smart-contract-security/smart-contract-security.md

 ERC20, if implemented according to the standard, ERC20 tokens do not have transfer hooks, and thus `transfer` and `transferFrom` do not have a reentrancy issue.

 There are meaningful advantages to tokens with transfer hooks, which is why all NFT standards implement them, and why ERC777 was finalized.
-However, it's caused enough confusion that Openzeppelin [deprecated](https://github.com/OpenZeppelin/openzeppelin-contracts/pull/4066) the ERC777 library.
+However, it's caused enough confusion that OpenZeppelin [deprecated](https://github.com/OpenZeppelin/openzeppelin-contracts/pull/4066) the ERC777 library.

 If you want your protocol to be compatible with tokens that behave like ERC20 tokens but have transfer hooks, then it's a simple matter of treating the functions `transfer` and `transferFrom` like they will issue a function call to the receiver.

-This ERC777 re-entrancy happened to Uniswap (Openzeppelin documented the exploit [here](https://blog.openzeppelin.com/exploiting-uniswap-from-reentrancy-to-actual-profit/) if you are curious).
+This ERC777 re-entrancy happened to Uniswap (OpenZeppelin documented the exploit [here](https://blog.openzeppelin.com/exploiting-uniswap-from-reentrancy-to-actual-profit/) if you are curious).

 ### ERC20: Not all ERC20 tokens return true